 Genetic counselors have advanced training in medical genetics and counseling.
-This specialized expertise enables genetic counselors to play a significant role in educating Medicare beneficiaries about the genetic contributions to disease and the implications for their health – both medical and psychological – and the health of family members.
+This specialized expertise enables genetic counselors to play a significant role in educating Medicare beneficiaries about the genetic contributions to disease and the for their health – both medical and psychological – and the health of family members.
 These highly trained professionals enable beneficiaries and other providers to consider which genetic tests may be appropriate, and how to evaluate test results.
 In short, genetic counselors empower patients and providers to make informed decisions.

 The services of genetic counselors are increasingly important in the era of personalized medicine.
 Genetic counseling is particularly helpful for Medicare beneficiaries considering genetic testing for certain conditions affecting the elderly that have a genetic component, such as cancer, cardiovascular disease and neurology.

 Medicare law needs to be updated to provide beneficiaries direct access to the services of genetic counselors to ensure patients receive the counseling they need to make the right decisions about their care.
 While Medicare currently covers genetic counseling services, the lack of direct reimbursement for genetic counselors, and arcane “incident to” rules, significantly prevent referrals to these providers.

 The Access to Genetic Counselor Services Act takes a measured approach to modernize Medicare to catch up with the innovation of genetics and genomic medicine.
 The bill would: